versoftly/FooterInFrontEffect/README.md

 <h4><strike>It has some cons :</strike></h4>
 <p>
+    Rellene el section con contenido hasta lograr el efecto deseado or just make the section height bigger and thats it problem solve now you can see your content.
     <strike>it is slow on some web browsers, only works in firefox
     and it is tested only in one machine yet : </strike>
 </p>